powergama/powergama/userguide/model_description.md

 node.
 The $B^\prime$ matrix is related to the $B$ matrix.

-The net power flow into a node $\Delta P = [P_k]$ is the sum of generation, demand, load shedding and hvdc power inflow:
+The net power flow into a node $\Delta P = [P_k]$ is the sum of generation, demand, load shedding and HVDC power inflow:

 $$
 P_k  = \sum_{j=1}^{N_\text{gen}} P_j^\text{gen}